RTC Transit: Downtown Summerlin Transit Facility

 The Downtown Summerlin Transit Facility serves Downtown Summerlin as well as Las Vegas Ballpark and City National Arena.
 It is located at Pavilion Center Drive and Summerlin Centre Drive and opened on October 16, 2017.
 It serves the Sahara Express and route 206.

+Proposed terminal

+Henderson Intermodal Transfer Terminal

+RTC planned to build a terminal in Henderson, which was to begin construction in mid-2005.
+The location was to be near the northeast corner of College Drive and Horizon Drive.
+According to the RTC, plans included "eight bus berths; covered outdoor waiting; and a small terminal building to include an information/security desk, public restrooms, a driver’s lounge, and mechanical spaces."

+Opposition from residents of the nearby Black Mountain Condominiums caused the project to be cancelled following a vote by Henderson City Council on February 15, 2005.